Submission Preparation Checklist

 Tables: Tables are inserted in-text in their normal position and not at the end of the document (unless they are considered as appendices).
 All tables are created as regular MS Word tables.
 Note: Each row in the table shall have its own row in the Word table layout (no hard returns) and each column shall have its own Word table column (no tabs or blanks to create columns).

-Authors who publish with Journal of Numerical Cognition (JNC) agree to the following terms:
+Authors who publish with the Journal of Numerical Cognition (JNC) agree to the following terms:

-Articles are published under the Creative Commons Attribution 4.0 International (CC-BY 4.0).
+Articles are published under the Creative Commons Attribution 4.0 International License (CC BY 4.0).

-Authors may publish the manuscript in any other journal or medium but any such subsequent publication must include a notice that the manuscript was initially published by JNC.
+Authors may publish the manuscript in any other journal or medium but any such subsequent publication must include a notice that the manuscript was initially published by the Journal of Numerical Cognition.

 Authors grant JNC the right of first publication.
 Although authors remain the copyright owner, they grant the journal the irrevocable, nonexclusive rights to publish, reproduce, publicly distribute and display, and transmit their article or portions thereof in any manner.